 Lectures started at the winter semester 1967/1968.
 At that time only three departments existed: the School of Law, the School of Economics, the Humanities.
 They were soon followed by the Natural Sciences and the School of Medicine.
-At the moment more than 21,500 students were enrolled in twelve departments and schools, respectively.
+At the moment almost 21,500 students are enrolled in eleven departments and schools, respectively.
 University, University Medical Center and the University of Applied Sciences make Regensburg one of the most important educational locations in Bavaria.

 In the interface between studies and professional life the University of Regensburg offers their students an internship program with study-accompanying practice orientation.
 The center offers information and advice aimed at providing concise information to individuals about their professional prospects and also serves as a basis for individual placement in a qualified internship program either nationally or abroad.
 The continued cooperation and maintaining of contacts with companies and other partners has made it possible to offer internship programs in all academic subjects.
 Companies can therefore contact the trainee program center directly for further negotiations.